* Experts suggest raising fines under Singapore anti-graft law

 * Keppel case dents image of squeaky-clean city-state

-SINGAPORE, Jan 23 (Reuters) - Singapore's anti-corruption watchdog said it is reviewing the country's primary anti-graft law.
+SINGAPORE, Jan 23 (Reuters) - Singapore's anti-corruption watchdog said it is reviewing the country's primary anti-graft law amid mounting pressure on the government to toughen the rules in the wake of revelations of criminal wrongdoing at companies in the city-state.

 Keppel Corp, which counts state investor Temasek Holdings as its largest shareholder, has agreed to pay more than $422 million to resolve probes by U.S., Brazilian and Singapore authorities on charges it bribed Brazilian officials.

-The cases have dented Singapore's squeaky-clean image.
+The disclosure has dented Singapore's squeaky-clean image.
 It is ranked seventh-least corrupt nation in the world according to Transparency International, the global anti-corruption coalition based in Berlin.

 Legal experts say that Singapore's Prevention of Corruption Act (PCA), the primary anti-graft law enacted in 1960, is outdated and inadequate in punishing and deterring wrongdoing in the corporate sector and needs to be bolstered.

-"The Singapore government regularly reviews the provisions in the PCA with a view towards improving the anti-corruption regime in Singapore," the CPIB said in a statement to Reuters.
+"The Singapore government regularly reviews the provisions in the PCA with a view towards improving the anti-corruption regime in Singapore," the Corrupt Practices Investigation Bureau (CPIB) said in a statement to Reuters late on Monday.

 "The PCA is currently going through a review," it said.

-The bureau, which investigates corruption in the public and private sectors, added it would be "premature to comment on the specific details at this point of time."
+The bureau, which is Singapore's anti-graft agency that investigates corruption in the public and private sectors, added it would be "premature to comment on the specific details at this point of time."

 CPIB and the country's Attorney General's office said in late December they were investigating individuals related to Keppel's Brazil bribery case.

-For the PCA to be updated, experts on the country's fight against corruption suggest raising the law's financial penalty, currently a maximum of S$100,000 ($75,800) per offense.
+For the PCA to be updated, experts on the country's fight against corruption suggest raising the law's financial penalty, currently a maximum of S$100,000 ($75,800) per offence.

 "In today's context, a penalty of $100K per charge is on the low side.
 It may not have been so in 1989 when the penalty was set," said Eugene Tan, an associate professor of law at the Singapore Management University (SMU).